-As a follow up to the establishment of Pan African Agency on Great Green Wall (PAGGW) and in respect to the initiative by the African Heads of States and Governments, the National Assembly of Nigeria in 2015, has passed an Act for the establishment of a special National Agency for the development of (NAGGW) in Nigeria in consultation with PAGGW.
-Already an office for NAGGW is located in Abuja, Nigeria and Director General- Mr. Goni Ahmed is appointed for the National Agency of Nigeria.
+As a follow up to the establishment of PAGGW and in respect to the initiative by the African Heads of States and Governments, the National Assembly of Nigeria in 2015, has passed an Act for the establishment of a special National Agency for the development of NAGGW in Nigeria in consultation with PAGGW.
+Already an office for NAGGW is located in Abuja, Nigeria and Director General - Mr Goni Ahmed is appointed for the National Agency of Nigeria.